-There are multiple languages that are made for or support JVMs [13].

-The requirements for this project from a language would be to have the ability to interact with Java code because VDMJ uses Java, have Graphical User Interface (GUI) libraries that are accessible to use, and to have good support (the more popular, the more resources available).

-The main contenders for this are Java and Kotlin [14].

-Kotlin was the choice in the end as Google has been 'putting Kotlin first', and is moving away from using Java.
-Kotlin also requires less boilerplate code (e.g. setters and getters) [15].
+- There are multiple languages that are made for or support JVMs [14] - Requirements for language - Be able to interact with Java code because of VDMJ - Have Graphical User Interface (GUI) libraries - Have good support (the more popular, the more resources available) - The main contenders were Java and Kotlin [15] - Kotlin [15] was the choice in the end as Google has been putting Kotlin first instead of Java.
+Kotlin also requires less boilerplate code (e.g. getters and setters) [16]